 Thanks to Mendix’s model-driven development approach, merging models takes place with a higher level of accuracy than merging code.
 This is because Mendix understands the semantics of the models.
-This results in fewer conflicts, and if conflicts do arise, they can be resolved in the Mendix Desktop Modeler through the consistency checking mechanisms described above.
+This results in fewer conflicts, and if conflicts do arise, they can be resolved in Mendix Studio Pro through the consistency checking mechanisms described above.

 Mendix supports creating and merging branches in the Mendix Team Server versioning repository.
 Next to this, it is possible to tag specific revisions with a release label.
 This allows teams to use industry patterns, like release branches and feature branches.
 By default, the Mendix deployment pipelines also use revision tagging to label version revisions with specific deployment pipeline moments.
 This can be used for auditing and version rollback purposes.

 Which Version Repository APIs Are Available for Custom Versioning Integrations?